chingc/chingc/resume.md

 - Addressed tech debt by managing project dependencies and refactoring old code.
 - Addressed security concerns by keeping systems and software updated.
 - Improved developer quality of life by building developer requested features and tools.
+- Monitored logs and services to proactively avoid or reduce potential problems.

 _BentoBox helps restaurants build websites, online ordering, gift cards, and more.
 All in one place._